Origin of water on Earth: Earth's water inventory

 While the majority of Earth's surface is covered by oceans, those oceans make up just a small fraction of the mass of the planet.
 The mass of Earth's oceans is estimated to be 1.37 × 1021 kg, which is 0.023% of the total mass of Earth, 6.0 × 1024 kg.
 An additional 5.0 × 1020 kg of water is estimated to exist in ice, lakes, rivers, groundwater, and atmospheric water vapor.
 A significant amount of water is also stored in Earth's crust, mantle, and core.
 Unlike molecular H2O that is found on the surface, water in the interior exists primarily in hydrated minerals or as trace amounts of hydrogen bonded to oxygen atoms in anhydrous minerals.
 Hydrated silicates on the surface transport water into the mantle at convergent plate boundaries, where oceanic crust is subducted underneath continental crust.
 While it is difficult to estimate the total water content of the mantle due to limited samples, approximately three times the mass of the Earth's oceans could be stored there.
 Similarly, the Earth's core could contain four to five oceans' worth of hydrogen.

+While not considered to be one of the major sources of water on the planet, it should also be noted that biological processes such as photosynthesis and respiration are key factors in the hydrologic cycling of water on earth.
+These processes may have also had a more vital role on the early earth, and as such, they could impact the amount of available water present in a given location at a given time.
+This is due to one of these aforementioned processes consuming water, and the other generating water, and the balance between them is therefore what truly determines their impact.
+If photosynthesis occurs in higher degrees than respiration, earth's water inventory would decrease, while if respiration occurs in higher degrees than photosynthesis, earth's water inventory would increase.